threathunters-io/laurel/man/laurel.8.md

   Default: 5
 - `read-users`: List of users that are granted read access to the log file using POSIX ACLs.
 Default: empty
+- `read-group`: List of groups that are granted read access to the log file using POSIX ACLs.
+Default: empty
+- `read-other`: Whether all users are granted read access to the log file.
+Default: false
 - `line-prefix`: A string that is prepended to every line.
 Default: unset